dfinity/portal/docs/tutorials/deploy_sample_app.md

 ## 2. Create a project

-A `dfx` project is a set of artifacts, including source code and configuration files, that can be compiled to a [canister smart contract](https://internetcomputer.org/how-it-works/architecture-of-the-internet-computer/#canister-smart-contracts).
-By running
+The IC SDK can create new project templates.
+A project is a set of artifacts, including source code and configuration files, that can be compiled to canister smart contracts.

+Create a new project by running:

 ``` bash
 dfx new hello